 Frequent travelers burn through travel toiletries at an astonishing pace.
-Because the TSA limits our toiletries to 3.4 oz sized products we can only get a a trip or two out of our products before we have to replenish.
-This can get costly and is exactly why you should buy your travel size toiletries in bulk.
+Because the TSA limits toiletries to 3.4 oz sized products they are only good for a few trips before we have to replenish.
+This can get very costly.
+Instead, always buy travel size toiletries in bulk to save money.

-Frequent Travelers should always buy Travel Size Toiletries in Bulk
+Always buy Travel Size Toiletries in Bulk if you are a frequent traveler

-We are going to dig into this subject a bit more, but first, let’s do quick refresher on the TSA Rules for liquids (after all, this will help us understand what we can and can’t buy in bulk toiletry form).
+To baseline the conversation let’s do quick refresher on the TSA Rules for liquids (after all, this will help us understand what we can and can’t buy in bulk toiletry form).
+In this section we examine:

 There are some exceptions to these rules (e.g. if you are traveling with breast milk or formula), but for the most part travelers must still abide by these post 9/11 rules.

 For frequent travelers the cost of maintaining a current supply of travel toiletries can add up over time.
-While the cost of an individual tube of travel toothpaste is tiny, the per oz price means you are getting ripped off.
+While the cost of an individual tube of travel toothpaste is tiny, the per oz price is terrible and that means you are getting ripped off.

 That’s roughly a $1.64 per ounce of toothpaste.
 Compare that to a full sized tube of the same toothpaste which is listed at $2.99 for a 5.4 ounce container, or roughly $0.55 cents an ounce.
 That’s an almost 300% price difference (295% percent to be exact)!